sea-bass/pyrobosim/README.md

    ```bash
    mkdir -p models
    ```
-2. Download or convert an LLM checkpoint to GGUF format (for example, `Mistral-7B-Instruct-v0.3.f16.gguf`) and place it inside `models/`.
+2. Download or convert an LLM checkpoint to GGUF format (for example, `Mistral-7B-Instruct-v0.3.f16.gguf` or  `Qwen2.5-VL-7B-Instruct-Q8_0.gguf`) and place it inside `models/`.
 Rename it to `model.gguf` if you prefer to use the default path.

 ### Run the LLM demo